 Taxonomy and Phylogeny

-Sarracenia is a typical flowering plant, producing seeds that have a rather limited dispersal ability.
+Sarracenia is a typical flowering plant, producing seeds, composite structures with an embryo, stored food and a protective seed coat.
+The seeds of Sarracenia have a rather limited dispersal ability.
 It can also spread vegetatively by means of its rhizomes.

 Matter and energy